-This data will establish baseline data to assist in disease diagnosis and the treatment and prevention of disease such as, Polycystic Ovary Syndrome (PCOS), androgen deficiency, cancer, and hormone imbalances in children.
-An estimated 5 to 7 million women in the United States (U.S) suffer with the effects of PCOS and PCOS can occur in girls as young as 11 years old.
-PCOS is the most common hormonal disorder among women of reproductive age and is the leading cause of infertility.
+This data will establish baseline data to assist in disease diagnosis and the treatment and prevention of diseases such as, Polycystic Ovary Syndrome (PCOS), androgen deficiency, cancer, and hormone imbalances in children.
+An estimated 5 to 7 million women in the United States (U.S) suffer with the effects of PCOS.
+It is the most common hormonal disorder among women of reproductive age, which can occur as young as 11 years old, and is the leading cause of infertility.
 The prevalence of symptomatic androgen deficiency in men between 30 and 79 years of age is estimated to be 5.6%.
-This increases substantially with age, effecting approximately 4 to 5 million men in the U.S. The aging of the U.S. male population will cause a large increase in the burden of symptomatic androgen deficiency.
+This increases substantially with age, affecting approximately 4 to 5 million men in the U.S. The aging of the U.S. male population will cause a large increase in the burden of symptomatic androgen deficiency.

 Measurement of testosterone (T measurements) based on current research could provide insight into the diagnosis of several diseases and disorders.
 Examples include the detection of hormone-secreting tumors found in the breast and prostate.
-In these cases, T measurements may aid in the diagnosis of breast cancer18 and in addition, because high testosterone levels have been associated with increased prostate cancer risk19, may aid in the diagnosis of prostate cancer.
-Additionally, it has been observed that changes in hormone levels in population studies were associated with several diseases including coronary artery disease20 and diabetes in men20.
+Elevated levels of testosterone in serum might be associated with certain prostate cancers.
+Additionally, it has been observed that changes in hormone levels in population studies were associated with several diseases including coronary artery disease and diabetes in men.
 As a result, T measurements could be used to report possible risk factors.

 Participants aged 6 years and older, who do not meet any of the exclusion criteria, are eligible.